chisumo2016/portfolio-application/Installation.md

 ## Create Page for Skills
     Create the pages inside the Pages folder called Skills Create the components index.vue
+      eg resources/js/Pages/Skills/Index.vue
+    - Use the dashboard layout to implement to all pages

+## Display the Links
+    Add the New Skills Button Link to create "New Skill"

+## Display the UI Create

 ## Create Layout and Components
     1. create app layout